Belfast City Airport

-As of September 2025, 5 airlines operate 24 routes across the UK and Europe from Belfast City Airport.
+As of September 2025, five airlines operate 24 routes across the UK and Europe from Belfast City Airport.
 In 2024, the airport handled over 2.3 million passengers, having peaked at 2.7 million in 2010.

 The airport serves as a regional base for Aer Lingus and British Airways who are the largest operators there.
 Ground handling is provided by Swissport and Menzies Aviation, the latter also offering cargo handling services.

 History

 Early years

 Sydenham Airport was established by Shorts beside its Belfast factory at Sydenham in 1937.
 It was opened on 16 March 1938 by Anne Chamberlain, the wife of then British Prime Minister, Neville Chamberlain.
 The inaugural flight was to Glasgow, Scotland.
 This became Belfast's main civilian airport from 1938 to 1939.
-The airfield was requisitioned by the RAF as RAF Belfast in 1941, then transferred to the Royal Navy, becoming HMS Gadwall (also known as RNAS Belfast or RNAS Sydenham) in 1943.
+The airfield was requisitioned by the Royal Air Force as RAF Sydenham in 1941, then transferred to the Royal Navy, becoming HMS Gadwall (also known as RNAS Belfast or RNAS Sydenham) in 1943.
 RAF Nutts Corner then became Belfast's main airport (while Aldergrove would later become the primary airport in Northern Ireland).

 In 1952, the runway was extended to its present 6000 ft.
 The airfield at Sydenham continued to be used for military purposes until the 1970s (reverting to RAF Belfast in 1973 and closing in 1978), including a period of use by the Fleet Air Arm as a naval aircraft storage unit.
 After this, it was used solely by Shorts.

 In 1983, following interest from airlines and customers, the airfield was opened for commercial flights as Belfast Harbour Airport (subsequently Belfast City Airport and then with its current name).
 Its IATA airport code BHD refers to Belfast Harbour and to its location in County Down.
 Jersey European began operations at the airport in 1988.
 At the time of its demise in 2020, the airline - by then called Flybe - operated a large base from the airport.